emontzkajnl/plugins/advanced-ads/readme.txt

 == Changelog ==

-= 1.42.1 (April 12, 2023) =
+= 1.46.0 (August 17, 2023) =

-- Improvement: add dismiss buttons to Google AdSense account alerts in the backend
-- Improvement: add JS event on showing a modal
+- Feature: add a direct link to view the ad when a new ad is published
+- Improvement: use adsense ad unit title in adsense earnings metabox
+- Fix: add an "aria-label" attribute to link tags which contain images
+- Fix: add a new Translation promo class, which prevents PHP deprecation notices
-- Fix: prevent a termination notification after activating a valid licence
+- Fix: prevent deprecation warnings in PHP 8.2
-- Fix: remove a bug that prevented the modal from closing
+- Fix: remove unused AMP code that in some cases threw a PHP error
-- Fix: prevent group modal from opening again after saving

-= 1.42.0 (March 29, 2023) =

-- Improvement: enhance WP Admin performance by minimizing Advanced_Ads_Ad objects
-- Improvement: open the group edit form after creating a new group
-- Improvement: unify checkbox text layout on general settings page
-- Fix: show values in the Ad injection column in the Pages overview
+- Fix: exchange 'wp_img_tag_add_loading_attr' function, which was deprecated in WordPress 6.3,  with 'wp_img_tag_add_loading_optimization_attrs'